Pitra paksh (Shraddh) dates and time duration for the year 2016

 touch with him found salvation and proceeded to vaikunth (abode of Lord Vishnu).”

-this tradition has continued.
-Offering pind daan during the dark fortnight of Ashvin (5 Sep to 18 Sep) is
+then this tradition has continued.
+Offering pind daan during the dark fortnight of Ashvin (5 Sep to 18 Sep)

-of special significance.
-Symbolically a pind is a round ball made of a mixture of wheat and rice flour with
+is of special significance.
+Symbolically a pind is a round ball made of a mixture of wheat and rice flour

-some sesame seeds mixed along with some milk and honey.
-Seven balls are made out of 100 grams of flour.
+with some sesame seeds mixed along with some milk and honey.
+Seven balls are made out of 100 grams of

 Earlier pind daan was performed around the year.
 There were 360 platforms where pind daan was done